cvetomir-todorov/CecoChat/docs/intro-technologies.md

 ![Cassandra](tech-images/cassandra.png)

-State and history are based on Apache Cassandra:
+State and history are based on Cassandra:
 * open-source software backed by DataStax
 * linearly scalable
 * distributed with auto-partitioning and auto-replication